 a) Resolution 16 (Rev. Minneapolis, 1998) of the Plenipotentiary Conference;

-b) that, under resolves 2 of Resolution 176 (Rev. Busan, 2014) of the Plenipotentiary Conference, the three ITU Sectors work closely with all organizations concerning human exposure to electromagnetic fields (EMF);
+b) that, under resolves 2 of Resolution 176 (Rev. Dubai, 2018) of the Plenipotentiary Conference, the three ITU Sectors work closely with all organizations concerning human exposure to electromagnetic fields (EMF);

-c) that studies in accordance with Resolution 197 (Busan, 2014) of the Plenipotentiary Conference, on facilitating the Internet of Things to prepare for a globally connected world require close cooperation between the ITU-R and ITU-T in this area;
+c) that studies in accordance with Resolution 197 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on facilitating the Internet of Things to prepare for a globally connected world require close cooperation between the ITU-R and ITU-T in this area;

 d) Resolution ITU-R 66 of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of the Internet of Things,